alhajee/ckan/doc/contributing/testing.rst

-     validator tests in :py:mod:`ckan.tests.logic.auth`, and most (all?) lib tests in :py:mod:`ckan.tests.lib` are unit tests and should use mocking when necessary (often it's possible to unit test a method in isolation from other CKAN code without doing any mocking, which is ideal).
+     validator tests in :py:mod:`ckan.tests.logic.auth`, and most (all?) lib tests in :py:mod:`ckan.tests.lib` are unit tests and should use mocking when necessary (often it's possible to unit test a method in isolation from other FMLD code without doing any mocking, which is ideal).

      In these kind of tests we can often mock one or two objects in a simple and easy to understand way, and make the test both simpler and faster.